fel1n3/ctf_docs/DawgCTF_2021.md

 ### Tag Youre It

 Another audio chall.
 MP3 files have tags for organization but nothing in there as the title would suggest.
-Running edxiftool for more info and flag is visible in the Comment.
-Ḑ̶a̴͈w̸͚g̸̱C̵̹T̴͍F̴͚{̴̟w̵̻h̴̭0̵̤_̷̟d̶͕0̶͎w̸͙n̷͚l̶̜0̴͓a̶͚d̷̡s̴ͅ_̶̺m̵̳u̶͎s̷̰1̸͖c̶͔_̷̧a̵̙n̵͈y̴̬m̸̩0̸͓r̴͕3̶͎?̴̩}̴̲, needs to be cleaned up a bit, challenge accepts `DawgCTF{wh0_d0wnl0ads_mus1c_anym0r3?}`.
+Running edxiftool for more info and flag is visible in the Comment. `Ḑ̶a̴͈w̸͚g̸̱C̵̹T̴͍F̴͚{̴̟w̵̻h̴̭0̵̤_̷̟d̶͕0̶͎w̸͙n̷͚l̶̜0̴͓a̶͚d̷̡s̴ͅ_̶̺m̵̳u̶͎s̷̰1̸͖c̶͔_̷̧a̵̙n̵͈y̴̬m̸̩0̸͓r̴͕3̶͎?̴̩}̴̲,` needs to be cleaned up a bit, challenge accepts `DawgCTF{wh0_d0wnl0ads_mus1c_anym0r3?}`.

 ### Tuning In

 So this is another .iq file, but trying the same angle as the last time doesn't yield anything intelligible.
 Besides, we need to be able to quickly try different frequencies fairly precisely.

-After trying to understand gnu radio some more, I give up and stumble upon gqrx, a fantastic tool for exactly this use case.
+After trying to understand gnu radio some more, I give up and stumble upon `gqrx`, a fantastic tool for exactly this use case.
 We can directly feed it our .iq file, set an input rate, and run it.
 I randomly set the rate to 640000 Hz because that's what worked for the last challenge.

 ![](https://cdn.discordapp.com/attachments/534004815160934410/840619622520193074/unknown.png)